 The SNP has long campaigned for transparency and accountability, the Campaign for Parliament Reform has always had SNP support and the Scottish Parliament is an international example of best practice in financial transparency.
 I hope that constituents will read this and at least acknowledge that I have nothing to hide.
 I'm also tired of the Parliament staff being criticised by people who should know better.
-The system is far from perfect but there are a lot of good people trying to change it, not all of them politicians.
+The system is far from perfect but there are a lot of good people trying to improve it.

 The first distinction to make is between salary, expenses and allowances.
 My salary is my salary, my expenses are the money I pay then claim back on travel, taxis or daily living expenses, and my allowances are made available to me to pay my staff costs, office rents and costs, and other expenses like paper and phone bills.
 I deal with each in turn below.